-Gasum CEO Johanna Lamminen comments on the period under review:
+Gasum Group CEO Johanna Lamminen comments on 2018:

 For further information please contact: